tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 # API considerations

-The creation and validation of both authenticator requests and authenticators SHOULD be implemented inside
+The creation and validation of both authenticator requests and authenticators SHOULD be implemented inside the
 TLS library even if it is possible to implement it at the application layer.
 TLS implementations supporting the use of exported authenticators MUST provide application programming interfaces by which clients and servers may request